Pawansharma12012/Pawansharma12012/README.md

-- 👋 Hi, I’m @Pawansharma12012
+- 👋 Hi, I’m @Pawansharma12012 aka the_air_sharma
-- 👀 I’m interested in ...
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development and Web3 testing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Bug Bounty Hunting
-- 📫 How to reach me ...

 <!---
 Pawansharma12012/Pawansharma12012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.